andyg5000/commerce_braintree/README.txt

      a. zip: https://github.com/braintree/braintree_php/archive/3.5.0.zip
      b. tar.gz: https://github.com/braintree/braintree_php/archive/3.5.0.tar.gz

+  2. Copy the library to your sites libraries folder and name it "braintree_php".
+     The path should be libraries/braintree_php/lib if you've extracted it correctly.

-  2. This module is tested to work with the 3.5.0 release.
+  3. This module is tested to work with the 3.5.0 release.
 Other releases can be viewed here: https://github.com/braintree/braintree_php/releases

 Download, install, and enable the Commerce Braintree module(s).